Will I be met at Dunedin airport when I first arrive?

 How much money do I need to live in New Zealand?

-In order to live comfortably while you are in Dunedin, you will need to have about $NZ12,000 - $NZ15,000 per year available for living costs, above the cost of your tuition.
+In order to live comfortably while you are in Dunedin, you will need to have about $1,250 each month (this is over and above your tuition and accommodation costs).

-You will receive advice from Student Support during orientation on how best to handle your money.
+You will receive some advice from a Student Advisor during orientation an how best to handle your money.

-We strongly recommend that while in New Zealand you do not carry large amounts of cash on your person or leave cash in your room.
+We strongly recommend that while you are in New Zealand, you do not carry large amounts of cash on your person or leave cash in your room.

-We suggest opening a bank account as soon as possible after arrival.
-There are three banks with branches in the campus area: the Bank of New Zealand, ANZ Bank and Westpac and there are numerous automatic teller machines that dispense cash 24 hours a day.
+We suggest opening a New Zealand bank account as soon as possible after your arrival.
+There are numerous major banks in the central city which are quite close to the campus area.
+These banks all have electronic teller machines that will dispense cash 24 hours a day.

 What happens if I want to take a holiday while I am living in a homestay?